-The fair value of the Company's investment in the Great Lakes II Joint Venture at December 31, 2022 was \$40.3 million.
-The fair value of the Company's investment in the Prior Great Lakes Joint Venture at December 31, 2021 was \$37.4 million.
+The fair value of the Company's investment in the Great Lakes II Joint Venture at December 31, 2023 and December 31, 2022 was \$45.0 million and \$40.3 million, respectively.
 Fair value has been determined utilizing the practical expedient pursuant to ASC 820-10.
 Pursuant to the terms of the Great Lakes II LLC Agreement, the Company generally may not effect any direct or indirect sale, transfer, assignment, hypothecation, pledge or other disposition of or encumbrance upon its interests in the Great Lakes II Joint Venture, except that the Company may sell or otherwise transfer its interests with the consent of the managing members of the Great Lakes II Joint Venture or to an affiliate or a successor to substantially all of the assets of the Company.

-As of December 31, 2022, the Company has a \$8.0 million unfunded commitment to the Great Lakes II Joint Venture.
-As of December 31, 2021, the Company had a \$13.0 million unfunded commitment to the Prior Great Lakes Joint Venture.
+As of December 31, 2023, the Company has a \$5.5 million unfunded commitment to the Great Lakes II Joint Venture.
+As of December 31, 2022, the Company had a \$8.0 million unfunded commitment to the Great Lakes II Joint Venture.